 Growing up, my mom would make kimchi jjigae for me at least once a week.
-It was a great way to use the extra sour and fermented kimchi that has been sitting in the back of the fridge.
+It was a great way to use the extra sour and fermented kimchi that had been sitting in the back of the fridge and any leftover vegetables.
 She would use pork bones as the main protein because picking all that succulent meat around the bones was my favorite part.
 Pork bones add a ton of flavor but it also takes a longer time to cook and tenderize, compared to other proteins.
+Pork belly is a great alternative because it cooks faster while adding just as much flavor!
+It is pork belly after all. 🙂

 What is Kimchi Jjigae?

-Because kimchi is such a staple food in Korean homes, Kimchi jjigae is one of the most-loved and common dishes in Korean cuisine.
+Because kimchi is such a staple food in Korean homes, Kimchi jjigae is naturally one of the most-loved and common dishes in Korean cuisine.
 Kimchi is an excellent ingredient for various Korean dishes, like kimchi jjigae, especially as it ages and continues to ferment.

 How to Make Kimchi Jjigae